 Note 1.
-You can change the allocations of the input signals (/SI0 to /SI6).
-For details, refer to 3.3.1 Input Signal Allocations
+The allocation of the input signals (/SI1 to /SI6) can be changed.
+For details, refer to 3.3.1 Input Signal Allocations.

 ^{2.} If the Forward run prohibited/ Reverse run prohibited function is used, the SERVOPACK is stopped by software controls, not by electrical or mechanical means.
 If the application does not satisfy the safety requirements, add an external circuit for safety reasons as required.